The maximal degree in random recursive graphs with random weights: Definitions and main results

-\begin{remark} Though the result in~\eqref{eq:gumbppplim2ii} only holds for $\tau\in(0,1)$, the result in~\eqref{eq:nottight} turns out to hold for $\tau=1$ as well.
-This slight deviation is due to the fact that the additional $\log\log n$ term allows us to prove concentration of the maximum degree around the maximum conditional mean degree, which cannot be done with the second order rescaling in~\eqref{eq:gumbppplim2ii} when $\tau=1$. \end{remark}
+\begin{remark} Although the result in~\eqref{eq:gumbppplim2ii} only holds for $\tau\in(0,1)$, the result in~\eqref{eq:nottight} turns out to hold for $\tau=1$ as well.
+This slight deviation is due to the fact that the additional $\log\log n$ term allows us to prove concentration of the maximum degree around the maximum conditional mean degree, which cannot be done with the second-order rescaling in~\eqref{eq:gumbppplim2ii} when $\tau=1$. \end{remark}